zhangyaqi1989/jekyll-now/_posts/2020-06-04-USCIS-Case-Tracker.md

 Recently I am waiting for my OPT application to get approved by USCIS.
 I need a CLI program, which can track USCIS case status and email me once the status changes.
-So I created a small Python [project](https://github.com/zhangyaqi1989/USCIS-Case-Tracker)
+So I created a small [Python project](https://github.com/zhangyaqi1989/USCIS-Case-Tracker).

 Basic usage is listed as follows

-1. check a range of receipt numbers
+1. Check a range of receipt numbers

 ```bash
 python uscis.py -s YSC2090175300 -n 10 -v -r